 Detroit River and Belle Isle Lagoon Tours

 Depending on the tour, you’ll be able to paddle along Detroit Yacht Club, through historic channels and even into the Belle Isle’s Blue Heron Lagoon.
 Try something new and enjoy the sites of the Detroit from the river.
-Tours typically last two to three hours.
-Spaces are limited.

 Running from the Proud Lake State Recreation area in Commerce Charter Township to the mouth of the Detroit River, the Huron River Water Trail offers a ton of inland water sports and surrounding lands with plenty of places to relax for break time.

 With all kinds of boat launches and points of interest to explore along the way, Lake St. Clair is a great place to bring family and friends for a day of adventure and excitement.

 The scenic views of Brest Bay and even Maumee Bay are visible from these trails, even dipping down into Ohio, if you’re feeling adventurous enough.

 Fully inland, beautiful, wooded lands, as well as some urban environments surround the Rouge River Water Trail, located on the Rouge River from Ford Road to Garfield Road.

 This trail is a bit further north for those in the metro Detroit area, but the views along the banks make it worth the trip.

 What’s your favorite water trail?
 Got an addition for this list?
 Comment below!

-This post was originally published in 2016 and has been updated for 2017.
+This post was originally published in 2016 and is updated regularly.